nikeedev/rain-lang/language_syntax.md

 ### `pub`

-By default if you import a local file, if you try to get a value or a function you will get a message that the variable or function does not exist.
-The thing is, is that all imported modules/files are by default private, basically that they are not in the global, public scope.
+By default if you import a local file, and try to get a variable or a function from that file, you will get a message that _**the variable or the function does not exist**_.
+The thing is, is that all imported modules/files are by default private, which means that they are not in the global, public scope.
 To use them, you have to use the `pub` keyword.

-`pub` tells that that variable, function, struct, etc. can be accessed from that file using `#import`.
+`pub` tells that the variable, function, struct, or etc. can be accessed from that file using `#import`.

 Public functions or are especially useful when you want to e.g. print a private value which you don't want the user to access by itself.
 To use it, write `pub` before the variable, struct, or function you are creating in a module.